hpc/charliecloud/doc/ch-image_desc.rst

     if you want to re-execute a Dockerfile and store the new results in cache, use :code:`--rebuild` instead.

+  :code:`--no-lock`
+    Disable storage directory locking.
+This lets you run as many concurrent :code:`ch-image` instances as you want against the same storage directory, which risks corruption but may be OK for some workloads.

   :code:`--rebuild`
     Execute all instructions, even if they are build cache hits, except for :code:`FROM` which is retrieved from cache on hit.